The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Oracle inequality and uncertainty quantification

 In this section we state the statistical guarantees for the estimators defined in terms of the surrogate posterior distributions.
 It is worth noting that our analysis is independent of the choice of the proposal distribution.
-We derive oracle inequalities for the estimators $\widehat{f}_{\lambda,\rho}$ (\ref{thm:oracleinequalityStochMH}) and $\tilde f_{\lambda,\rho}$ (\ref{thm:oracleinequality}) and as a consequence an analogous oracle inequality for $\bar{f}_{\lambda,\rho}$ (\ref{cor:mean}), which verify that these estimators are not much worse than the optimal choice for $\theta$.
-We also discuss the properties of credible balls.
+We will derive oracle inequalities for the estimators $\widehat{f}_{\lambda,\rho}$ (\ref{thm:oracleinequalityStochMH}) and $\tilde f_{\lambda,\rho}$ (\ref{thm:oracleinequality}) and as a consequence an analogous oracle inequality for $\bar{f}_{\lambda,\rho}$ (\ref{cor:mean}), which verify that these estimators are not much worse than the optimal choice for $\theta$.
+Afterwards, we discuss the properties of credible balls with respect to the posterior distributions.